Codecademy/docs/content/c-sharp/concepts/operators/operators.md

   - 'paths/computer-science'
 ---

 **Operators** are used to perform various operations on variables and values.
-The standard arithmetic and assignment operators are the most familiar.

 ## Syntax